 Step 2: Select models

-The more you select, the more time it takes to download.
-They will be downloaded in the Colab drive, not your Google Drive.
+The more you select, the longer it takes to download.
+They will be downloaded to the Colab drive, not your Google Drive.

 Step 3: Run the notebook